yowainwright/codependence/README.md

 - **Code:**
   - add better spying/mocking (in progress)
-  - insure codepedence can be written to a config file, not just `package.json` (in progress)
 - **Demo Repos**
   - **monorepo:** present how **codependence** can work to support monorepo updates (in progress)
   - **cadence:** present how cadence can be implemented with **codependence**
 - **Documentation**
-  - write recipes section after the demo repos are complete
+  - write recipes section after the demo repos are complete (in progress)

 ---